-Initial health assessment (IHA)
+Initial health assessment ("IHA")

-Kaiser Permanente recommends that, as a new member, you see your new PCP in the next 90 days for an initial health assessment (IHA).
+Kaiser Permanente recommends that, as a new member, you visit your new PCP within the first 120 days for an initial health assessment ("IHA").
 The purpose of the IHA is to help your PCP learn your health care history and needs.
 Your PCP may ask you some questions about your health history or may ask you to complete a questionnaire.
 Your PCP will also tell you about health education counseling and classes that may help you.